-Will the work of Bowie, Prince, George Michael and Carrier Fisher be revered 200 years from now in the same way as that of Dante, Monteverdi, da Vinci, Botticelli and Michelangelo are still revered today?
+Will the works of Bowie, Prince, George Michael and Carrier Fisher be revered 200 years from now in the same way as those of Dante, Monteverdi, da Vinci, Botticelli and Michelangelo are still revered today?

 I know, it seems like an absurd comparison.